 Google Business Profile is the most critical citation but one of many that window and door contractors should join.
 Consider platforms like Yelp, Angi, Houzz, and HomeAdvisor as other options for your business.

-Most online directories allow users to provide feedback, making it essential to monitor each of your citations.
+Most online directories allow users to provide feedback, making monitoring each of your citations essential.
 Remember, each website URL link serves as a nofollow backlink to your primary website, so the more citations, the better.